updesh-jft/Restaurant_App/README.md

-# Resturant_App
+# restaurant_App
-This is basically resturant app , made on express js/type script , mongo db.
+This is basically restaurant app , made on express js/type script , mongo db.